 - Online banks automatically pass along interest rate increases on to you more frequently than a typical big bank.
 You don’t need to do anything when their interest rate increases.
 You’ll just be notified that it went up, which means even MORE money for you!

 - Keep your existing checking account at your current bank if you like.
 Just use it as it’s intended: an account to pay your bills.
 (Forget “interest” checking accounts.
 They usually don’t earn much, and you shouldn’t look towards your checking account as a way to earn extra money.
 There’s no reason to keep much more money than necessary in your checking account.)

 All you need to do to start earning much higher interest…

 - Open an online savings account.
-There are several options out there that offer similar, high interest rates.
+There are several options out there that offer similar, high-interest rates.
 It comes down to your preference.
-I have a couple of my own, but you can go with Barclays, Ally, Capitol One 360, CIT, Synchrony, among others.
+I have a couple of my own, but you can go with Barclays, Ally, Capital One 360, CIT, Synchrony, among others.

 - Once you have set up your new online savings account, connect your existing checking account to the new account, so you can transfer money between the two accounts going forward.

 - Move your old savings account funds to your checking account, then go ahead and close your old savings account.
 There’s no need to keep it open once your new account is open.

 - Transfer the savings you moved into your checking account to your new online savings account.

 - Congratulations!
 You will now earn more money for nothing via a lot more interest on your savings!